 R4-11-701.
-Procedures and Functions Performed by a Dental Assistant under Supervision A. A dental assistant may perform the following procedures and functions under the direct supervision of a licensed dentist:
+Procedures and Functions Performed by a Dental Assistant under Supervision

+A. A dental assistant may perform the following procedures and functions under the Direct Supervision of a licensed dentist or a licensed dental therapist:

-- 1. Place dental material into a patient's mouth in response to a licensed dentist's instruction; - 2.
+- 1. Place dental material into a patient's mouth in response to a licensed dentist's or licensed dental therapist's instruction; - 2.
 Cleanse the supragingival surface of the tooth in preparation for: - a.
 The placement of bands, crowns, and restorations; - b.
 Dental dam application; - c.
 Acid etch procedures; and - d.
 Removal of dressings and packs; - 3.
 Remove excess cement from inlays, crowns, bridges, and orthodontic appliances with hand instruments: - 4.
 Remove temporary cement, interim restorations, and periodontal dressings with hand instruments: - 5.
 Remove sutures: - 6.
 Place and remove dental dams and matrix bands; - 7.
 Fabricate and place interim restorations with temporary cement; - 8.
 Apply sealants; - 9.
 Apply topical fluorides; - 10.
-Prepare a patient for nitrous oxide and oxygen analgesia administration upon the direct instruction and presence of a dentist; or - 11.
-Observe a patient during nitrous oxide and oxygen analgesia as instructed by the dentist. - B. A dental assistant may perform the following procedures and functions under the general supervision of a licensed dentist: - 1.
-Train or instruct patients in oral hygiene techniques, preventive procedures, dietary counseling for caries and plaque control, and provide pre-and post-operative instructions relative to specific office treatment; - 2.
+Take final digital impressions for any activating orthodontic appliance, fixed, or removable prosthesis; - 11.
+Prepare a patient for Nitrous Oxide Analgesia administration upon the direct instruction and presence of a dentist or licensed dental therapist; or - 12.
+Observe a patient during Nitrous Oxide Analgesia as instructed by the dentist or licensed dental therapist. - B. A dental assistant may perform the following procedures and functions under the general supervision of a licensed dentist or a licensed dental therapist: - 1.
+Train or instruct patients in oral hygiene techniques, preventive procedures, dietary counseling for caries and Plaque control, and provide pre-and post-operative instructions relative to specific office treatment; - 2.
 Collect and record information pertaining to extraoral conditions; and - 3.
 Collect and record information pertaining to existing intraoral conditions.